pbrownlow7/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 Admission and adding a Container:<br>
 ![image](CCIAllocationSequenceDiagram.jpg)<br>
-Fig. 3.: Sequence of container allocation which uses CCI driver<br><br>
+Figure 2: Sequence of container allocation which uses CCI driver<br><br>

 The lifetime events are triggered by the container manager and internal lifecycle manager in exact order for admitting, adding, and removing containers.
-As shown on Fig .
-3  an admit container is invoked for containers inside Pods requiring a resource driver before calling the admit on the cpu manager side.
-On success the resource set result is added to the CCI store.
+As shown on Figure 2 an admit container is invoked for containers inside pods requiring a resource driver before calling the admit on the cpu manager side.
+On success, the resource set result is added to the CCI store.
 The admit call on cpu manager side will trigger the CCI policy which will execute a lookup inside the store to get the assigned cpuset for the new container.
 If the operation fails an error will be reported back to the user.
-On success the data will be stored in the cpu manager state which then gets accessed by add container call.
+On success, the data will be stored in the cpu manager state which then gets accessed by add container call.
 All blocking rpc calls are configured in alpha with a reasonable timeout.
+After getting an actual container id, the internal lifecycle loop triggers the add container call.

 Container Removal:<br>
 ![image](CCIRemovalSequenceDiagram.jpg)<br>

-Fig.4.: Container removal sequence diagram involving cci plugins<br><br>
+Figure 3: Container removal sequence diagram involving CCI plugins<br><br>
-The container removal case is described as a sequence in Fig.4.
-After registering a removal event in the internal container lifecycle the cci manager is triggered and it invokes the CCI Driver to free any resources takes by the container.
-On success the cci store will be also cleaned and a new available resource set will be computed.
-Directly after this action a remove container call is triggered on the cpu manager side and this invokes the cci policy.
-The cci policy will remove the container also from the cpu manager state and update the available cpus based on the available resources returned by the cci store.
-All blocking rpc calls are configured in alpha with a reasonable timeout.
+The container removal case is described as a sequence in Figure 3.
+After registering a removal event in the internal container lifecycle, the CCI manager is triggered and invokes the CCI Driver to free any resources takes by the container.
+On success, the CCI store will be also cleaned and a new available resource set will be computed.
+Directly after this action, a remove container call is triggered on the cpu manager side and invokes the CCI policy.
+The CCI policy will remove the container also from the cpu manager state and update the available cpus based on the available resources returned by the CCI store.
+All blocking rpc calls are configured with a reasonable timeout in alpha.

 ##### Beta & GA Architectural Considerations